 Machine learning will model the best talent for organizations

 Traditionally, organizations relied heavily on keywords and job titles to find talent for an organization, but this system had two downfalls: similar keywords were easily overlooked, instantly eliminating suitable candidates, and talent actively searching for positions began keyword stuffing their online profiles.

 The machine learning process expands on keywords and simple solutions and quickly models the characteristics of a successful candidate based on other successful talent in a process called predictive modeling.
 The result?
 The final shortlist of candidates are not just the ones who chose the right keywords, but who are most likely to thrive in the defined role.

 Job listings will be replaced by automated passive sourcing

 The average recruiter spends 25 hours reviewing inbound resumés, ¾ of which are unqualified.
 The process is both frustrating, exhausting, and prone to bias.
 Passive sourcing produces much better results but is equally tedious and generally focused on a limited number of platforms due to time constraints.

-To better tap into the 95% of qualified candidates who are not actively looking for work, talent technology automatically sources from hundreds of websites, quickly producing exceptional results as well as providing additional information that recruiters can use to further evaluate a candidate.
+To better tap into the 95% of qualified candidates who are not actively looking for work, talent intelligence is the best way to do passive sourcing, as it automatically sources from hundreds of websites, quickly producing exceptional results as well as providing additional information that recruiters can use to further evaluate a candidate.

 Diversity will become an achievable goal